BIIE-DeepIR/ot-handler/README.md

 ### Prerequisites

 - **Opentrons App**: Ensure you have the latest version of the Opentrons app installed.
-- **Submodule Setup**: We assume you are hosting your own github repository for the liquid handling workflow, and would like to include the OT Handler as a submodule to be able to edit both repositories while maintaining the dependency.
+- **Submodule Setup**: We assume you are hosting your own GitHub repository for the liquid handling workflow and would like to include the OT Handler as a submodule to be able to edit both repositories while maintaining the dependency.

 ### Installation